Childhood Arc ~ I'm Quite Knowledgeable! ~

 "… Human trafficking?"

-"Don't say it in a way that sounds so bad.
+"Don't make it sound so sinister.
 It's job placement."

 "Right.
 I'm starting to get it."